Femkecl/docs/docs/dVPN-node/start.md

         remote_url = "https://135.24.97.86:8585"
         ```

       Things to consider :

       ???+ tip "Tip"
-        If you want to use the alternative method of autorestarting the dvpn node if it fails change backend = "file" to "test"
+      If you want to use the alternative method of autorestarting the dvpn node change backend = "file" to "test"

       ???+ warning "Warning"
       This will store the wallet key unencrypted on the server so it's less secure.